OmarKrei/CatchingPhish/README.md

 03.2-StressTesting:
 - Stress tested the optimal XGBoost Model
 - Analyzed its performance and exported the model

+### THE APPLICATION

+CatchPhish_app.py:
+-The application built to take in a URL and some webpage variables and then output whether or not the URL is legitimate or not.

+feature_extraction.py:
+- The feature extraction is a python script built to extract all characteristics of the URL, simply by placing the URL in the textbox.

 #### <br> References:
 [1] https://smallbiztrends.com/small-business-cybersecurity/